Skip to main content

 Themes

-Theme ships a family of named palettes rather than one fixed pair of faces.
-Each theme is a Palette (Sources/kiln/DesignSystem/Palette.swift) — the full set of role colours, one hex per token, plus the syntax-highlighting hues — and the app picks one light theme and one dark theme:
+Kiln ships a family of named palettes rather than one fixed pair of faces.
+The app picks one light theme and one dark theme:

 • Light: Cream (the original warm paper) and Kiln (its eponymous twin), Cloud (a cool monochrome white), VS Code (Light+), Lime White (a green-tinged white), Blush (a pink tinge), Claudius (Claude's brand — ivory paper, slate ink, a coral accent), and Porcelain (hand-painted delftware — cobalt blue ink and accents on speckled cream stoneware).